vectorvalor2/RDP/README.md

 REDPARSON GAME ENGINE: A Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine

-/*engine viewport now opens to a space intro — a glowing sun at center with four planets revolving along faint orbit rings against a starfield — and the bumpy wireframe terrain is replaced by a smooth, flat reference grid*/

 #ifndef Eraser: A Selection Sort In A Refined Search
 #define Eraser(Expands all existing sections with more detail,\
 Refines wording for clarity and impact,\